 A pre-subaward review is required in the case of a subaward under a federally sponsored project subject to the requirements of 2 CFR 200 (Uniform Guidance), unless there is a current review for the organization which has been conducted in the last 12 months).
-SRP will keep an excel spreadsheet tracking the subaward review date, entity, and risk level.
+SPaRC will keep an excel spreadsheet tracking the subaward review date, entity, and risk level.

-If a current review exists, note the expiration date of the review in the pre-award file and use it - this satisfies the requirement of pre-subaward review and no further steps are required.
-If there's no review on file, or it's expired, the following procedures need to be performed.
+If a current review exists, then the expiration date of the review should be noted and used accordingly.
+This satisfies the requirement of pre-subaward review, and no further steps are required if there's no review on file, or it's expired, the following procedures need to be performed.

-- All Sub recipients will complete a Providence College Subrecipient Commitment Form. - Determine Assessment Path (Federal Single Audit [formerlyA-133] or Financial Questionnaire) - o If subrecipient is subject to the Federal Single Audit - Go to the Federal Audit Clearinghouse (FAC) and download the subrecipient's most recent report (most recent report should be within nine months of the end of the subrecipient's most recent fiscal year.)
+- All Sub recipients will complete a Providence College Subrecipient Commitment Form. - Determine Assessment Path (Federal Single Audit [formerlyA-133] or Financial Questionnaire)

+o If subrecipient is subject to the Federal Single Audit

+Go to the Federal Audit Clearinghouse (FAC) and download the subrecipient's most recent report (most recent report should be within nine months of the end of the subrecipient's most recent fiscal year.)